-Gauguin's work was, until just 26th January 2020, on display at National Gallery.
-Gauguin fits pleasingly into many of our cliches of an artist, particularly of the 19th Century.
+Gauguin's work was, until just 26 January 2020, on display at the National Gallery.
+Gauguin fits pleasingly into many of our clichés of an artist, particularly of the 19th Century.
 He was not appreciated in his time, selling very little work.
-He died in poverty (in his 50's) and was achingly misogynist, leaving his family to exploit young girls in Tahiti.
+He died in poverty (in his 50s) and was achingly misogynist, leaving his family to exploit young girls in Tahiti.
 He's paintings are pretty good though.
 I don't intend to talk about him so much but instead about the exhibition.
-Being impressionist it is of course super colourful as can be seen by the picture of Jesus in the Garden in Olives (above).
-In a breath-taking act of narcissism the Jesus bears more than a passing resemblance to the man himself.
+Being impressionist it is of course super-colourful, as can be seen by the picture of Jesus in the Garden in Olives (above).
+In a breathtaking act of narcissism, Jesus bears more than a passing resemblance to the man himself.
 I really like the thin stripes of colour all pointing in the same direction.

 Let us return to the beginning, with this picture of two people meeting at a gate (above right).
 I believe the male figure is the artist himself.
-The skeletal trees and the white face of the figures gives a menacing feel to the painting which sets off the purple strewn ground around it.
+The skeletal trees and the white faces of the figures give a menacing feel to the painting, which sets off the purple-strewn ground around it.

-There are in addition a number of portraits.
-They range in subjects but there are the usual obligatory portraits of middle aged men in black, as in the above left.
-I do like his swirly moustache which stands out nicely against that opalescent green background.
+There are, in addition, a number of portraits.
+They range in subject but there are the usual obligatory portraits of middle-aged men in black, as in the above left.
+I do like his swirly moustache, which stands out nicely against that opalescent green background.
 In addition to Van Gogh, Gauguin was a friend of another artist called Merjer de Haan.
-There were a number of portraits and pictures of de Haan in room, and I particularly liked one done quite simply in pencil.
-Gauguin also does a fine line in wood sculpture.
-An example is the above right sculpture of de Haan.
+There were a number of portraits and pictures of de Haan in one room, and I particularly liked one done quite simply in pencil.
+Gauguin also did a fine line in wood sculpture.
+An example is the sculpture of de Haan (above right).
 It is like some grumpy spirit or angry tree god.

-Guaguin then left to Tahiti, where in addition to sleeping with a number of disturbingly young people.
-He married one of them and painted her (above left). it is a striking picture.
-That glowing yellow contrasts superbly with the flowing purple and purple backdrop.
+Guaguin then left to go to Tahiti, where he famously sleept with a number of disturbingly young people.
+He married one of them and painted her (above left).
+It is a striking picture.
+That glowing yellow contrasts superbly with the flowing purple backdrop.
 The way he captures her pose, with a sense of movement.
 It is the kind of painting you can gaze at for hours.

 I have shown two of them.
-They were amongst my favourite in the show and I spent most of my time in the show looking at them.
+They were amongst my favourite in the show and I spent most of my time looking at them.
 The one above was probably my favourite piece on display.
 The flowers are beautifully rendered and the colour scheme is excellent.